December 06, 2021

 What clubs and organizations are you involved with on campus?

-I am involved with the SAC committee here, the Student Athlete Committee, representing the baseball team.
+I am involved with the SAAC committee here, the Student-Athlete Advisory Committee, representing the baseball team.

 What made you choose Accounting as your major?